Written by: Senior Program Officer Christine Marcos

 The day-to-day responsibilities of a school nurse extend far beyond managing headaches, upset stomachs, and scrapes.
 Although there is so much to know and learn when it comes to properly caring for young people in a school-based setting, many school nurses navigate the nuances of this role on their own.
 Often the only medical professional in their school building, colleagues and on-the-job learning can be hard to come by for a school nurse.

 A Northeastern PA-based School Nurse Mentorship Program being piloted by Penn State PRO Wellness with support from Moses Taylor Foundation aims to change that reality.
-The program, launched in the fall of 2023, brings seasoned school nurses together with participants who are more “green,” meaning those with less than five years of experience as a school nurse.
+The program, launched in the fall of 2023, brings seasoned school nurses together with participants who are new to the profession.

 In late 2023, Jodi Kresse and Mary Ann Chindemi — both graduates of Marywood University and Registered Nurses with Certified School Nurse (CSN) credentials — signed up for this unique pilot.
 While they’ve both attained the knowledge required of CSNs, they’re at opposite ends of the years-of-experience spectrum and physically separated by a 60-minute drive.
 But, they’ve found this mentorship pilot to be the proverbial glue linking them together for shared, experiential learning and camaraderie.